emartech/ezlog/README.md

 #### Configures Sidekiq logging

 Ezlog configures the `Sidekiq.logger` to be an instance of a [Logging](https://github.com/TwP/logging) logger by the name of `Sidekiq`, behaving as described above.
-It also comes with its own job logger for [Sidekiq](https://github.com/mperham/sidekiq) which does several things that come in very handy when working with background jobs.
+The logger uses the log level set in the application's configuration if present, or INFO as the default log level.
+Ezlog also comes with its own job logger for [Sidekiq](https://github.com/mperham/sidekiq) which does several things that come in very handy when working with background jobs.

 * It emits two log messages per job run; one when the job is started and another one when the job is finished (successfully or unsuccessfuly).